 Foreign aid is defined as the voluntary transfer of resources from one country to another country.
 This transfer includes any flow of capital to developing countries.
 A developing country usually does not have a robust industrial base and is characterized by a low Human Development Index (HDI).

 Foreign aid can be in the form of a loan or a grant.
 It may be in either a soft or hard loan.
-This distinction means that if repayment of the aid requires foreign currency, then it is a hard loan.
+This distinction means that if repayment of the aid requires a foreign currency, then it is a hard loan.
 If it is in the home currency, then it’s a soft loan.
 The World Bank lends in hard loans, while the loans of its affiliates are soft loans.

 Foreign aid is one of the most significant sources of foreign exchange.
 There are five different types of foreign aid programs.